Popups serve a variety of functions to grow your business. There is a range of different goals your business and therefore a popup can have.

 → Lead magnet download.
 Lead magnets are something that your audience will find valuable.
 You can offer a content upgrade, ebook, or exclusive content.
 For this one, it’s incredibly important that you offer something relevant.
 Here’s a list of 69 lead magnets from Optinmonster you can use if you’re struggling to find ideas.

 → Webinar registration.
-Webinar registration popup is a great way to get more attendees to your event.
+A webinar registration popup is a great way to get more attendees to your event.

 → Pre-order signups.
 A great way of increasing overall sales is to start taking pre-orders.
 With a pre-order popup, you can introduce your new product to visitors.

 → Coupon Code/Promotion.
 Want to grow your contact list and make your customers happy at the same time?
 Show them a coupon code or promotional popup.
-If you’ve got a special offer most of your site’s visitors will be interested in.
+If you’ve got a special offer most of your site’s visitors will be interested in it.

 For example, you can suggest a first-time buyer discount.

-If a visitor is interested in buying something on your store and there’s a, let’s say, 10% discount available, he is likely to want to know about it.
+If a visitor is interested in buying something in your store and there’s a, let’s say, 10% discount available, he is likely to want to know about it.